 Email me: paul.davidson.bass@gmail.com

-Suzanne Hatcher
+Suzanne Isbell

 Soprano/Alto

-There are few hats in the classical music world soprano Suzanne Hatcher hasn’t worn, from teaching kindergartners to conducting local semi-pro orchestras; singing backup for one of Shakira’s albums to having her choral arrangements recorded on Grammy-nominated albums; being a soloist under noted conductor Michael Tilson Thomas to accompanying for local high school choirs.
+There are few hats in the classical music world soprano Suzanne Isbell hasn’t worn, from teaching kindergartners to conducting local semi-pro orchestras; singing backup for one of Shakira’s albums to having her choral arrangements recorded on Grammy-nominated albums; being a soloist under noted conductor Michael Tilson Thomas to accompanying for local high school choirs.
 Suzanne did her BA in Music at California State University, Stanislaus, and her Masters of Music in Voice from The Shepherd School of Music at Rice University.
 She then went on to complete the coursework for a Doctorate of Musical Arts from the University of Miami, but passing her dissertation defense proved a struggle.
 A few years ago, Suzanne switched from being a full-time musician to a career in retail.
 She currently manages the Kansas City Store for Tuft & Needle, and continues to dabble in music through church work and a variety of gigs.

 Beth Munce